iMinichrispy/GT-Buses/README.md

 - Properly center uisegmentedcontrol (Off by 2 pixels on iOS 7)
 - (BUG) When bus annotation center coordinate is being animated and map view window is changed (pan, pinch), bus animation gets thrown off
 - [mapview removeAllAnnotations] removes all annotations, including user location annotation (Not noticeable)
-- Add list view for viewing buses as a listv
+- Add list view for viewing buses as a list
 - (BUG) Sometimes, some buses flash visible after switching to different route
 - (BUG) Regions not how they should be on iOS 6 and below
 - (BUG) Closing mail composer changes status bar style on iOS 6 and below